Get insider access

 1. Dyson

 Dyson is a British manufacturer well-known for making vacuums.
-They also sell other home appliances like fans and hair dryers.
-They make colorful, stylish-looking vacuums that use a patented root or digital cyclone motor design, which relies on centrifugal force for its suction power and sets Dyson vacuums apart from other brands.
+They also sell home appliances like fans and hair dryers.
+They make colorful, stylish-looking vacuums that use a patented root or digital cyclone motor design, which relies on the centrifugal force for its suction power and sets Dyson vacuums apart from other brands.
 Their vacuums use a bagless design and often come with lots of accessories.
 They're usually cordless stick/handheld models, but they also make canister and upright models.
-They're usually made entirely of plastic, meaning they often don't weigh much, but sometimes feel flimsy.
+They're usually made entirely of plastic, meaning they often don't weigh much but sometimes feel flimsy.

 The Dyson V15 Detect is the best Dyson vacuum we've tested.
 It delivers excellent overall performance on bare floors and carpets, though its strong suction force can cause it to drag around some lighter rugs.
 It can also automatically adjust its suction power mode depending on the surface you're on.
-An LED screen displays the size and number of particles you've vacuumed up, the vacuum's current suction power mode, and a real-time estimate of the remaining charge.
-If you're looking for something lighter, the Dyson V12 Detect Slim is worth a look, though it has a less potent suction motor.
-Conversely, if you value the virtually indefinite runtime of a corded vacuum, the Dyson Ball Animal 3 is a solid option.
-Like the V15, pushing it around on some carpets can be a hassle due to its strong suction force.
+An LED screen at the back of its body displays the size and number of particles you've vacuumed up, the vacuum's current suction power mode, and a real-time estimate of the remaining charge.

 See our review